odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 This looks more like it: timeouts have helped us keeping the **memory usage, on average,
-30% lower**.
+30% lower**{% fn_ref 2 %}.

 All of this thanks to a simple `.timeout(3000)`: what a win!

 ## Avoiding the domino effect

-It's interesting to talk about such basic notions like timeouts as, after all, you're probably already using them or had someone tell you that "*you should*", especially when dealing with things over the network.
+Quoting myself:

+{% blockquote %}
+What happens when those services are slow or unavailable?
+Well, you can't process search queries, or payments, but your app would still be working "fine" -- right?
+{% endblockquote %}

+Fun fact: **a missing timeout can cripple your entire infrastructure!**

 {% img left /images/domino.jpg %}

-The fun fact, though, is that software engineers rarely think of timeouts as a risky business and instead focus on the fact that "*without a timeout the webpage will be hanging forever*" or "*the user will eventually see an nginx gateway timeout page, which sucks, so let's add our own error handling*": it's way worse than that, as **a missing timeout can cripple your entire infrastructure!**

 In our basic example we saw how a service that starts to fail at a 10% rate can significantly